-The System and Compressed Memory is responsible for managing your PC’s memory.
-When it is working correctly, it improves performance by compressing unused pages instead of just writing them to the disk.
-This should reduce the amount of memory needed and allow you to have more applications running at the same time.
+The System and Compressed Memory are responsible for managing your PC’s memory.
+When it works correctly, it improves performance by compressing unused pages instead of just writing them to the disk.
+This should reduce the amount of memory needed and allow you to have more applications running simultaneously.

 It also allows your computer to improve its response time.
-Because of the way it works, it can end up using a lot of memory if you have several apps open and are not using them.
-However, once you begin using an app, the System and Compressed Memory is supposed to stop using so many resources.
+Because of how it works, it can use a lot of memory if you have several apps open and are not using them.
+However, once you begin using an app, the System and Compressed Memory are supposed to stop using so many resources.

 How Can I Tell if It’s an Issue?

 At the bottom of the window, you will see the option to “Open the Resource Monitor.”
 In the Resource Monitor window that opens, go to the “Disk” tab.
-Now, scroll the list to see if Memory Compression is using most of the memory.
+Now, scroll the list to see if Memory Compression uses the most memory.